sasadangelo/ai-introduction/docs/AI-Overview.md

 ## A Brief History of AI

+This is a brief history of the AI:

 ![AI History](img/AI-History.png)

 - In 1950, Alan Turing published "Computing Machinery and Intelligence," which laid the groundwork for the concept of AI.